For All Readers

 Generally, most popular fiction necessarily uses easily understood language.
 Literary fiction - that is, fiction which has literary merit and which broadly focuses upon the human condition - tends to use those challenging words which cause readers to pause.
 And thereby reach for a dictionary....

-For example, here are a tiny few of the challenging words in Joyce's Ulysses: omphalos, gossoon, orgulous, quopped, ubicity, ollav, bullgine, leet, coneys, plappering, ingle, oxter, yclept, invercund and mazer.
+For example, here is a tiny few of the challenging words in Joyce's Ulysses: omphalos, gossoon, orgulous, quopped, ubicity, ollav, bullgine, leet, coneys, plappering, ingle, oxter, yclept, invercund and mazer.

 Hence, with Novel Words Collection at the fingertips, students and other readers will immediately benefit with the quickest method to access a required definition - not only to avoid delays but also to have a more informative and, perhaps, more enjoyable reading experience.
 Finally, if you want to know even more about the whys and wherefores of Novel Words development, click this FAQ link.